Showing posts sorted by relevance for query Finding God in All Things. Sort by date Show all posts

 Issan said that the only real thing that we could do was to take care of what was in front of us, take care of life as it presented itself.
 He said HIV was like a guest who’d come and knocked at the door, and couldn’t be turned away.
 When one member of the small meditation community, JD, became so sick that his partner Pierre could no longer care for him, despite the misgivings of some in the community—Issan could be very firm, even stubborn, when he was sure of the next thing he had to do—he moved JD into the bedroom next to his.
 And he began looking after his immediate needs, which included martinis after evening meditation, spicy hot dogs, and cable TV.
 It was a very simple concept—just take care of people in the most basic way and sustain a normal life for as long as possible.
 And be as happy as you could—no matter what.

 And then something unexpected happened, JD did not die quickly.
-The symptoms of the disease worsened, he could no longer walk, was bed-ridden, but when a supporter gave Maitri a motorized wheelchair, JD became a teenager with a hot rod, missing meals, staying out past curfew.
+The symptoms of the disease worsened; he could no longer walk and was bedridden, but when a supporter gave Maitri a motorized wheelchair, JD became a teenager with a hot rod, missing meals, and staying out past curfew.
 He found a new boyfriend who was also disabled, and they began to spend the night together.
-We moved him from the second floor to the street level front room of the second building where he held court.
+We moved him from the second floor to the street-level front room of the second building, where he held court.
 Four or five other men would be in his room watching campy movies on VCR at all hours.
 He stocked his small refrigerator intended for medications with soda and beer, and in the front window a hydroponic wheatgrass farm, for health, of course.
 All this really tested some zennish sensibilities, and the CNA staff.
 But despite complaints, Issan remained firm in his support for JD.
 When JD returned one day from Oakland—he’d taken BART across the Bay—with an iguana, no one believed that he would actually take care of it himself.
 He did.
 In fact he smuggled his pet onto a plane when he went back to Florida to spend his last days with his mother.
-The story of the lizard squirming around under his shirt while JD locked himself in toilet at 30,000 feet became the stuff of legend.
+The story of the lizard squirming around under his shirt while JD locked himself in the toilet at 30,000 feet became the stuff of legend.
 I think that JD’s story is also a real example of what kind of life is possible when your guests are not bound by some rigid rules for how you expect guests to behave.

 Maitri was a ragtag operation.
 We learned, and we would create a Buddhist hospice piece by piece.
-I began to spend time helping people get their paperwork arranged for the end of their life, getting everything straightened out with their partners, and their families, taking care of the kinds of things that come up towards the end of life.
-I asked social workers and lawyers to help and everyone I asked stepped forward.
+I began to spend time helping people get their paperwork arranged for the end of their life, getting everything straightened out with their partners and their families, taking care of the kinds of things that come up towards the end of life.
+I asked social workers and lawyers to help, and everyone I asked stepped forward.

 Bit by bit, we did put something together, and what we created is now the longest surviving AIDS hospice, “home and hospice for people with AIDS,” in the city.
 The morbidity rate from HIV/AIDS has gone down enormously, thank god.
 Only a few people actually die in the hospice now, so the current staff deals with things like drug addiction, and adherence to medical protocol for the antiviral drugs, respite care, things that Issan would have encouraged us to do to make life as normal and happy for as long as it lasts.
 What we did in the early days of the epidemic and what continues to be done now is really extraordinary.